lizhanmit/learning-notes/spark-streaming-note/spark-streaming-note.md

 As of Spark 2.3,

-- you can use joins only when the query is in Append output mode.
+- can use joins only when the query is in Append output mode.
-- you cannot use other non-map-like operations before joins.
+- cannot use other non-map-like operations before joins.
+- cannot use mapGroupsWithState and flatMapGroupsWithState in Update mode before joins.

 ---